Twice: 2025–present: This Is For and departures from JYP

 In April 2025, Twice opened all six shows of Coldplay's Music of the Spheres World Tour in Seoul as the special guest.
 They also joined Coldplay on stage to perform a new version of "We Pray", which was released on April 17.
 Twice released their fifth Japanese compilation album #Twice5 on May 14.
-Members Jeongyeon, Jihyo and Chaeyoung participated in Netflix Kpop Demon Hunters Soundtrack and ending credits with the song "Takedown" released on June 20.

-On July 11, they released their fourth Korean studio album, This Is For, and its lead single of the same name.
-In support of the album, the group embarked on the This Is For World Tour with a two-day concert in Incheon on July 19–20.
+Members Jeongyeon, Jihyo and Chaeyoung performed the end credits version of "Takedown" for the Netflix film KPop Demon Hunters, released on June 20.
+On July 11, Twice released their fourth Korean studio album, This Is For, and its lead single of the same name.
+In support of the album, they embarked on the This Is For World Tour with a two-day concert in Incheon on July 19–20.
 On August 2, Twice became the first K-pop girl group to headline the Lollapalooza music festival in Chicago.
 They released their sixth Japanese studio album, Enemy, on August 27.
 To commemorate the tenth anniversary of their debut, Twice released the album Ten: The Story Goes On and its lead single "Me+You" on October 10.
 Members Nayeon, Jihyo, Momo, and Tzuyu headlined the Victoria's Secret Fashion Show 2025 on October 15.
 The group also released the 10th anniversary documentary film One in a Mill10n on October 20.

+Twice concluded the This Is For World Tour in July 2026 with a three-day concert in Seoul.
+The tour was their largest to date, with 81 shows in 44 cities across Asia, Oceania, North America, and Europe.
+The tour set a record for the highest overall attendance achieved by a K-pop girl group in North America, with 550,000 spectators.
+The group also had 640,000 attendees in Japan, including 240,000 in Tokyo's National Stadium, where Twice became the first foreign artist to hold a solo concert.
+In August 2026, Jeongyeon and Chaeyoung announced they had left JYP Entertainment for their solo careers, though still remaining as members of Twice.